Zhaoxin

 Zhaoxin (Shanghai Zhaoxin Semiconductor Co., Ltd.; /ˈtʃaʊʃɪn/, 兆芯 (Zhàoxīn) [ʈʂâu ɕín]) is a fabless semiconductor company, created in 2013 as a joint venture between VIA Technologies and the Shanghai Municipal Government.
 The company manufactures x86-compatible desktop and laptop CPUs.
 The term Zhào xīn means million core.
 The processors are created mainly for the Chinese market: the venture is an attempt to reduce the Chinese dependence on foreign technology.

 Background

 Zhaoxin is a joint venture between VIA Technologies and the Shanghai Municipal Government.
 In 2021 it was reported that VIA has a 14.75% shareholding in the company.
 China has a domestic policy to "replace all foreign hardware and software from its public infrastructure with homegrown solutions" by 2023 (the so-called 3–5–2 policy).
-VIA holds a x86 licence which allows its subsidiaries to produce compatible microprocessors; this allows Zhaoxin to develop x86 computer chips.
+VIA holds an x86 license which allows its subsidiaries to produce compatible microprocessors; this allows Zhaoxin to develop x86 computer chips.